-Five of my guinea pigs were employees.
+Five of my guinea pigs were fairly new employees, who now thought their boss was crazy.
 The last one was Peter, a man from Guyana who was in the process of buying my business.
 People said he was shrewd, impossible to get to know, and dishonest.
 What better way to find out if they were telling me the truth about Peter than to do his astrology chart?

 Peter agreed.
 In fact, he thought it was a cool idea.
 With each person, I went into my strange astrology world armed with my headphones and laptop.
 I wired in to my computer and my strange cosmic network that knows all of our stories.
 Several hours later a complete astrological report emerged.
 Each was unique and made sense to me based on what little I knew about the person.
 But the most astonishing thing was my own alchemical transformation.
 I started off merely liking the person and ended up unconditional loving them.
 It always happened magically and automatically when I got all the notes in the symphony correct.

 The Place Where We Are All Good

 I met with each of my guinea pigs, saving Peter for last.
 In each case, the person agreed that I reflected his or her deepest thoughts and feelings.
 Their real desires were nested in what I described.
 Finally, it was time to meet with number six, Peter.
 His reading was powerful, and I was anxious to hear his reaction.
 I saw that his True Self desired to do good in the world, but his false self delivered what people expected.
 Sadly people didn’t expect goodness from him.
 You could say his personality was a people un-pleaser.
 As I shared my insights with him, particular about his True Self, tears welled up in both of our eyes.